top of page

 Yoga: Combining physical movement with breath awareness can promote relaxation and reduce anxiety.

-10. Embrace Self-Compassion
+9. Embrace Self-Compassion

 Finally, practice self-compassion.
 Acknowledge that anxiety is a common experience and that it’s okay to feel the way you do.
-Be kind to yourself and recognize that coping with anxiety is a journey that takes time.
+Be kind to yourself and recognise that coping with anxiety is a journey that takes time.
 Celebrate small victories and allow yourself grace during challenging moments.

 Comments